Medieval football

 Few images of medieval football survive.
-One wooden misericord carving (photo below right) from the early fourteenth century at Gloucester Cathedral, England, clearly shows two young men running vigorously towards each other with a ball in mid-air between them.
+One wooden misericord carving (see image) from the early fourteenth century at Gloucester Cathedral, England, clearly shows two young men running vigorously towards each other with a ball in mid-air between them.
 There is a hint that the players may be using their hands to strike the ball.
 A second medieval image in the British Museum, London clearly shows a group of men with a large ball on the ground.
 The ball clearly has a seam where leather has been sewn together.
 It is unclear exactly what is happening in this set of three images, although the last image appears to show a man with a broken arm.
 It is likely that this image highlights the dangers of some medieval football games.

 Most of the very early references to the game speak simply of "ball play" or "playing at ball".
 This reinforces the idea that the games played at the time did not necessarily involve a ball being kicked.